 Dining & Food

-Eating locally is one of the best ways to support a community — shopping at local, organic, artisanal stores and seafood markets, and dining at area restaurants that prepare dishes with locally sourced ingredients.
-And, it's fun to celebrate by finding foods in a new place that you cannot get at home!
+Eating locally is one of the best ways to support a community — shopping at local, organic, artisanal stores, fish and seafood markets, and dining at area restaurants that cook a fresh daily catch.

 Back to the top